 Installation

-• The distance between a pool and the main building must be at least equal to the depth of the pool but must be no less than 1.5 metres.
+- The distance between an isolated shed and the main building must not be less than 3 metres.

 Hot tubs are authorized in secondary front yards, side yards and backyards only.